Proper Inspection Records and Truck Maintenance Records

 We handle serious personal injury and wrongful death cases involving semi trucks in the Houston area and throughout Texas.
 We have a thorough understanding of federal and state trucking law and a strong commitment to achieving positive results for injured people in negotiations and in trial.
 Firm partner Randall O. Sorrels is a national advisory board member for the Association of Interstate Trucking Lawyers of America (AITLA), a national association that works to help eliminate unsafe and illegal interstate trucking practices.

-Talk to an experienced Houston trucking accident lawyer at 713-587-9668 or 800-580-9121 or contact us online.
+Talk to an experienced Houston trucking accident lawyer at 713-396-3964 or contact us online.
 We offer a no-cost, no-obligation initial consultation.
-You will pay attorney's fees only if we are successful in obtaining compensation for you through negotiations or litigation.
+You will pay attorney’s fees only if we are successful in obtaining compensation for you through negotiations or litigation.